The Parallel/Case Particle と

 That is the same idea as his.

-This facet of the case particle と will be revisited in Lesson 76.
+This facet of the case particle と will be revisited.

 1. Incomplete lists, those in which other referents are implied, are not formed with the parallel particle と.
 Instead, this role is filled with the particle や. ↩︎